By Dan Gabbett

 8. Institutionalising new approaches

-Articulate the connection between the new vision and behavior and corporate success.
+Articulate the connection between the new vision and behaviour and corporate success.
 Develop the means to ensure leadership development and succession.

 Communicate the benefits of this new culture by demonstrating how it has improved your business.
 Make sure you have leadership plans in place to keep the new culture alive in the future.